llsoftsec/llsoftsecbook/book.md

 is PACStack [@Liljestrand2021], which chains together PACs in order to include the full context (all of the previous return addresses in the call stack) when signing a return address.
-\todo{Add more references to relevant research}
+[Add more references to relevant research]{.todo}

 Pointer Authentication can also be used more widely, for example to implement a forward-edge CFI scheme, as is done in the arm64e ABI [@McCall2019].
 The Pointer Authentication instructions, however, are generic enough to also be useful in implementing more general memory safety measures, beyond CFI.
-\todo{Mention more Pointer Authentication uses in later section, and add link here}
+[Mention more Pointer Authentication uses in later section, and add link here]{.todo}

 #### BTI